OPSkins/trade-opskins-api/IItem.md

 --1800px | string | 1800px image URL - https://files.opskins.media/file/vgo-img/item/ak-47-anubis-minimal-wear-1800.png (not available for all VGO items yet)
 --2500px | string | 2500px image URL - https://files.opskins.media/file/vgo-img/item/ak-47-anubis-minimal-wear-2500.png (not available for all VGO items yet)
 suggested_price | int | OPSkins 7-day suggested price (US cents)
-suggested_price_floor | int | (Only for VGO) The minimum viable suggested price, does not change. preview_urls | object | Field Inspection URLs for VGO items.
+suggested_price_floor | int | The minimum viable suggested price, does not change. preview_urls | object | Inspection URLs for items.
 Some of these properties may not be outputted if not available.
 If they are provided, the image or video itself may not be generated yet, so you should fallback to generic images provided in `image` object.
 --3d_viewer | string | https://3d.opskins.media/?skin=ak-47-anubis-minimal-wear&id=4569737
 --thumb_image | string | https://files.opskins.media/file/vgo-img/previews/4569737_thumb.jpg
 --front_image_low | string | https://files.opskins.media/file/vgo-img/previews/4569737_front.jpg